 I paused before saying “Working longer hours doesn’t mean they’re more productive”.

 I could almost see the top of his head explode right off.
 To him, it was putting in the hours that counted.
 Not how much work you get through.

 It was a real stretch for him to accept this.
 Output vs input.
 Results vs hours of work.
 It’s a real change of thinking for many older managers.
 But it’s a change that has to come.
 As baby boomers retire from the workplace, there are going to be less people to do the same jobs.
 It’s going to have to be about results, not working hideously long days to prove how loyal you are to the company.

 Thinking about metrics or measures that look at results can be a game changer for HR in altering how their managers think about managing.

 So go and find a way to blow some minds today!

-Angela Atkins is the Chief Executive of APPNZ – The Association of People Professionals.
-She is passionate about supporting all the people professions (HR, Learning, Payroll and Talent) and is also the best selling author Management Bites and the bites series of books.
+Angela Atkins is the co-founder of Elephant Group and also works as the Chief Executive of APPNZ.
+She is passionate about supporting all the people professions (HR, Learning, Payroll and Talent) and is also the best selling author of Management Bites and the bites series of books.